-Student Learning Outcomes can be found at www. canton.edu/csoet/elec_eng_tech/.
+Student Learning Outcomes can be found at www.canton.edu/csoet/elec\eng\tech/.

-Students transferring in Electrical 200 level courses must complete a minimum of 12 credits of 200 level courses contained in the current Electrical Engineering Technology curriculum earning a minimum GPA of 2.0 for all such credits taken.
+Students transferring in Electrical 200 level courses must complete a minimum of 12 credits of 200 level courses contained in the current Electrical Engineering Technology curriculum with a minimum GPA of 2.0 for all such credits taken.